Training OOD Detectors in their Natural Habitats: Introduction

-In this paper, we propose a novel framework that enables effectively exploiting unlabeled data in the wild for OOD detection.
-Unlike the auxiliary outlier data in~\cite{hendrycks2018deep}, we make use of unlabeled ``wild data'' that is naturally encountered upon deploying an existing classifier.
-This can be viewed as training OOD detectors in their \emph{natural habitats}.
 Our learning framework revolves around building the OOD classifier using only labeled ID data from $\P_\text{in}$ and unlabeled wild data from $\P_\text{wild}$, which can be considered to be a mixture of $\P_\text{in}$ and an unknown (OOD) distribution.
 To deal with the lack of a ``clean" set of OOD examples, our key idea is to formulate a constrained optimization problem.
 In a nutshell, our learning objective aims to minimize the error of classifying data from $\P_\text{wild}$ as ID, subject to two constraints: \emph{(i)} the error of declaring an ID data from $\P_\text{in}$ as OOD must be low, and \emph{(ii)} the multi-class classification model must maintain the best-achievable accuracy (or close to it) of a baseline classifier designed without an OOD detection requirement.
 Even though our framework does not have access to a ``clean" OOD dataset, we show both empirically and theoretically that it can learn to accurately detect OOD examples.
+Our work is inspired by the semi-supervised novelty detection (SSND) framework~\cite{blanchard2010semi}, yet differs by simultaneously considering both classification and OOD detection tasks.

 Beyond the mathematical framework, a key contribution of our paper is a constrained optimization implementation of the framework for deep neural networks.
 We propose a novel training procedure based on the augmented Lagrangian method, or ALM~\cite{hestenes1969multiplier}.
 While ALM is an established approach to optimization with functional constraints, its adaptation to modern deep learning is not straightforward or common.
 In particular, we adapt ALM to our problem setting with inequality constraints, obtaining an end-to-end training algorithm using stochastic gradient descent.
 Unlike methods that add a regularization term to the training objective, our method via constrained optimization offers strong guarantees~(\emph{c.f.} Section~\ref{sec:objective}).